vidurangaw/notification_hub/README.md

 This gem can be used to centralize the notification dispatching of an application.

-Currently, this gem supports 5 notification channels
+Currently, this gem supports 5 notification channels.
 * Email
 * Webhook
 * SMS
 * Mobile Push Notifications
-* Web Push Notifications
+* Browser Push Notifications

 Each channel can be configured to use with a gateway.
 Below gateways are already bult-in.
 You can always add custom gateways.